DFKI-NI/syclops/docs/docs/usage/job_description/config_descriptions/camera.md

+Here's the extended camera documentation with the output for extrinsic and intrinsic camera parameters:

 # Camera Plugin Documentation

 The Camera Plugin simulates a basic camera sensor, allowing you to configure the optical and digital properties of the camera within your scene.
 It supports various parameters such as resolution, focal length, exposure, and depth of field, among others.
+Additionally, it outputs the intrinsic and extrinsic camera parameters.

 ## Configuration Parameters